-Hypertension is associated with increased risk of myocardial infarction, stroke, and cardiovascular mortality in adults,^{2,51} and treatment of elevated BP results in a reduction in the risk for cardiovascular
+Hypertension is associated with increased risk of myocardial infarction, stroke, and cardiovascular mortality in adults,^{2,51} and treatment of elevated BP results in a reduction in the risk for cardiovascular events.

 Children and adolescents with severe elevation of BP are also at increased risk of adverse outcomes, including hypertensive encephalopathy, seizures, and even cerebrovascular accidents and congestive heart failure.
-52,53 Even hypertension that is less severe contributes to target-organ damage when it occurs with other chronic conditions such as chronic kidney disease.54-56 Two autopsy studies57,58 that evaluated tissue from adolescents and young adults who had sudden deaths due to trauma demonstrated significant relationships between the level of BP, or hypertension, and the presence of atherosclerotic lesions in the aorta and coronary arteries.
-The exact level and duration of BP elevation that causes targetorgan damage in the young has not been established.
+52,53 Even hypertension that is less severe contributes to target-organ damage when it occurs with other chronic conditions, such as chronic kidney disease.
+54-56 Two autopsy studies, 57,58 that evaluated tissue from adolescents and young adults who had sudden deaths due to trauma, demonstrated significant relationships between the level of BP, or hypertension, and the presence of atherosclerotic lesions in the aorta and coronary arteries.
+The exact level and duration of BP elevation that causes target-organ damage in the young has not been established.

-One difficulty in the assessment of these relationships is that, until recently, few noninvasive methods could evaluate the effect of hypertension on the cardiovascular system.
+One difficulty in the assessment of these relationships is that, until recently, few non-invasive methods could evaluate the effect of hypertension on the cardiovascular system.
 Noninvasive techniques that use ultrasound can demonstrate structural and functional changes in the vasculature related to BP.

 Recent clinical studies using these techniques demonstrate that childhood levels of BP are associated with carotid intimal-medial thickness59 and large artery compliance60 in young adults.
-Even healthy adolescents with clustering of cardiovascular risk factors demonstrate elevated carotid thickness,61,62 and those with BP levels at the higher end of the normal distribution show decreased brachial artery flowmediated vasodilatation.
+Even healthy adolescents with clustering of cardiovascular risk factors demonstrate elevated carotid thickness,^{61,62} and those with BP levels at the higher end of the normal distribution show decreased brachial artery flow-mediated vasodilatation.
 Overall, evidence is increasing that even mild BP elevation can have an adverse effect on vascular structure and function63 in asymptomatic young persons.

 LVH is the most prominent clinical evidence of target-organ damage caused by hypertension in children and adolescents.
-With the use of echocardiography to measure left ventricular mass, LVH has been reported in 34% to 38% of children and adolescents with mild, untreated BP elevation.
-64-66 Daniels et al67 evaluated 130 children and adolescents with persistent BP elevation.
-They reported that 55% of patients had a left ventricular mass index >90th percentile, and 14% had left ventricular mass index >51 g/m^{2.7}, a value in adults with hypertension that has been associated with a fourfold greater risk of adverse cardiovascular outcomes.
-When left ventricular geometry was examined in hypertensive children, 17% had concentric hypertrophy, a pattern that is associated with higher risk for cardiovascular outcomes in adults, and 30% had eccentric hypertrophy, which is associated with intermediate risk for cardiovascular outcomes.67 repeat examination, after the resolution of hypertension, these abnormalities had disappeared.
+With the use of echocardiography to measure left ventricular mass, LVH has been reported in 34-38 percent of children and adolescents with mild, untreated BP elevation.
+64-66 Daniels et al. evaluated 130 children and adolescents with persistent BP elevation.67 They reported that 55 percent of patients had a left ventricular mass index greater than the 90th percentile, and 14 percent had left ventricular mass index above 51 g/m^{2.7}, a value in adults with hypertension that has been associated with a fourfold greater risk of adverse cardiovascular outcomes.
+When left ventricular geometry was examined in hypertensive children,

+17 percent had concentric hypertrophy, a pattern that is associated with higher risk for cardiovascular outcomes in adults, and 30 percent had eccentric hypertrophy, which is associated with intermediate risk for cardiovascular outcomes.67

-In addition, abnormalities of the retinal vasculature have been reported in adults with hypertension.68 Few studies of retinal abnormalities have been conducted in children with hypertension.
-Skalina et al69 evaluated newborns with hypertension and reported the presence of hypertensive retinal abnormalities in ~50% of their patients.
-On
+In addition, abnormalities of the retinal vasculature have been reported in adults with hypertension.
+68 Few studies of retinal abnormalities have been conducted in children with hypertension.
+Skalina et al. evaluated newborns with hypertension69 and reported the presence of hypertensive retinal abnormalities in approximately 50 percent of their patients.
+On repeat examination, after the resolution of hypertension, these abnormalities had disappeared.